AuiDrome/auidrome/README.md

 It should not be difficult to find someone to amadrinate so in order to get logged Auidrome force us to do it pushing the **Amadrinate** button on the *tuit* page of the person.
 We can amadrinate to the same person as many times as needed in order to login if no more *"amadrinable"* new people has appeared on that *drome* (something good if we're trying to login in the Ripodrome;)

-If currently we are not part of the *drome* and we think we should, we can get logged also "shouting" our favourite nickname (the one that the people use to call us that is more cool for us) and then pushing the *It's me!* button on *the tuit page*.
+If currently we are not part of the *drome* and we think we should, we can get logged also by "shouting" our favourite nickname (the one that the people use to call us that is more cool for us) and then pushing the *It's me!* button on *our tuit page*.

 ## 3 Access Levels & 3 Auidrome Repositories **WARNING: NIY (Not Implemented Yet) stuff**